csalperwyck/moa-flink-ozabag-example/README.md

-# Streaming Machine Learning with Flink and MOA - Online bagging (OzaBag)#
+# Streaming Machine Learning with Flink and MOA - Online bagging (OzaBag) #
 This project combines:
 - Flink as a stream engine: https://flink.apache.org/
 - MOA as stream machine learning library: https://moa.cms.waikato.ac.nz/

 ## Data ##
 The data is generated using the MOA RandomRBF generator.
 Many generators with the same seed will run in parallel so that each classifier will receive the same examples.
-It is in each classifier that we will decide which weight to put on each instance.
+To apply online bagging (OzaBag), it is in each classifier that we will decide which weight to put on each instance.

 ## Model update ##